Consular protection outside the EU

-As an EU citizen, you are entitled to seek help from the embassy or consulate of any other EU country if you find yourselves in a situation where you need advice or assistance outside the EU, with no embassy or consulate from your own country to help you (you are “unrepresented”).
+EU citizens are entitled to seek help from the embassy or consulate of any other EU Member State if they find themselves in a situation where they need assistance outside the EU, with no embassy or consulate from their own Member State effectively in position to help them (they are “unrepresented”).

-The help that may be provided by embassies/consulates of (other) EU countries include assistance for example in cases of:
+The help that may be provided by embassies/consulates of (other) EU Member States include assistance in cases of:

 - arrest or detention

 - being a victim of crime

 - serious accident or serious illness